Founded in 1769, the Faculty of Medicine is Semmelweis University’s oldest and largest faculty with nearly 4,000 students.

 Altogether, the Faculty has active student exchange agreements with seven higher education institutions across five countries: Germany, Romania, Slovakia, Japan and the United States.

 Bilateral staff exchange programmes are currently in place with universities in Austria, Germany, Italy, Romania and Slovakia.
-In 2010, a total of 35 academic staff went abroad within the framework of these agreements.

 Another important element of the Faculty’s international activities is the promotion and strengthening of scientific collaboration.
 This includes participating in joint research projects, sharing scientific literature, and informing each other about, or jointly organising scientific conferences, meetings and events.